 New Basin 17 Lift Station

-The New Basin 17 Lift Station requires the successful Bidder to construct a new lift station with control panels, concrete paving, limestone driveway, fencing and associated appurtenances and approximately 1500 LF of directional bored 6” PVC Sewer Force Main, connections to existing force mains and sewer manholes, valves, 8” PVC Gravity Sewer, and manholes in accordance with the specifications.
+The New Basin 17 Lift Station requires the successful Bidder to construct a new lift station with control panels, concrete paving, concrete driveway, fencing and associated appurtenances and approximately 1200 LF of directional bored 6” PVC Sewer Force Main, connections to existing force mains and sewer manholes, valves, 8” PVC Gravity Sewer, and manholes in accordance with the specifications.
 The project work shall include construction of all facilities and furnishing of all equipment required to complete, test, and make ready for use by the Owner all structures, equipment, and systems, together with the establishment of vegetation as specified in the Contract Documents.